Otros Ejercicios

 Knowin' what the cards were

-By the way they their eyes.
+By the way held their eyes.

 So if you don't mind my sayin',